“For me, the rather amazing aspect to the cakes is how very much variety I manage to squeeze out of a format that I have

 Contemporary American Painter skips traditional painting media and materials for a latex hybrid mix.

 Guston’s influence is evident in Komarin’s merger of drawing and painting, often breaking the picture plane of his rich and elegantly composed color fields with an assortment of private iconic cake and vessel-like objects.
 Preferring non-art industrial canvas tarps and drop cloths, Komarin eschews traditional painting media and materials.
 He builds layered surfaces with latex house paint in a thinned-out sluice mixed with spackle and water.
-The house paint offers hybrid colors that seem slightly ‘off’ and the spackle creates a beautiful matte surface.
-Using color energetically, the quick-drying materials allow him to paint with a sense of urgency, which mirrors the tension created by conflicting renderings of the spontaneous and the deliberate.
-The conscious and the unconscious or the strange and familiar.
-The resulting image is one that appears familiar but resists recognition.
+The house paint offers hybrid colors that seem slightly ‘off,’ and the spackle creates a beautiful matte surface.
+Using color energetically, the quick-drying materials allow him to paint with a sense of urgency, which mirrors the tension created by conflicting renderings of the spontaneous and the deliberate-the conscious and the unconscious or the strange and familiar.
+The resulting image appears familiar but resists recognition.

 Komarin lives in the rural hills of Litchfield County, Connecticut.